noah-nuebling/mac-mouse-fix/Localization/Localization Readme.md

 .xcloc files make it much easier for non-programmers to translate Mac Mouse Fix.

 - See the main documentation here: https://developer.apple.com/documentation/xcode/exporting-localizations/
+- See documentation on including screenshots in .xcloc files: https://developer.apple.com/documentation/xcode/creating-screenshots-of-your-app-for-localizers

 - Go to **Xcode > Product > Export Localizations...** to get an .xcloc file.
-You can also generate from the command line and include screenshots generated from XCUI tests.
+You can also generate from the command line with **xcodebuild -exportLocalizations** and include screenshots generated from **XCUI** tests using the **-includeScreenshots** argument.
 See the main documentation for that.
-- Make sure the Xcode build flag **Compiler to Extract Swift Strings** (aka SWIFT_EMIT_LOC_STRINGS) is set to YES so that the extracting works properly (src: main documentation)
+- Make sure the Xcode build flag **Compiler to Extract Swift Strings** (aka SWIFT_EMIT_LOC_STRINGS) is set to YES so that the extracting works properly for swift (src: main documentation)

 ## Memory helpers